NVL-Lab/NVL-Lab.github.io/research/index.md

 ## Optimizing neuro-stimulation paradigms
 {% capture text %}
-To achieve real-time control over neural function, it is essential for neuro-engineering solutions to evolve towards more effective bi-directional communication between biological and artificial systems when studying and perturbing neuronal circuits.
-However, the identification and selective stimulation of appropriate neurons or precise neurotransmitter signaling can be challenging in a constantly evolving network-wide activity.
+To achieve real-time control over neural function, neuro-engineering solutions must evolve towards more effective bidirectional communication between biological and artificial systems when studying and perturbing neuronal circuits.
+However, identifying and selectively stimulating appropriate neurons or precise neurotransmitter signaling can be challenging in a constantly evolving network-wide activity.

 The potential advantages of unsupervised learning algorithms for controlling the stimulation of single neurons or dopamine receptors have yet to be fully explored.
 To address this, we develop new experimental protocols utilizing closed-loop strategies, which can select and drive the most effective neuro-stimulation for studying, perturbing, and enhancing neural reinforcement.